-In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr P's application and it would not have accepted his application.
+In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr N's application and it would not have accepted his application.

-By the time of Mr P's application Options ought to have carried out due diligence checks in relation to Cape Verde4 Life and the Salinas Sea investment.
-If it had done so, it would or should reasonably have known Cape Verde4 Life:
+By the time of Mr N's application Options had carried out due diligence checks in relation to Cape Verde4 Life and the Salinas Sea investment which meant it knew Cape Verde4 Life:

-- o was involved in promoting the Salinas Sea investment - became an introducer to Options in order to introduce clients to invest in Salinas Sea within their pensions while Options considered Salinas Sea an unregulated high risk and speculative alternative investment - o was not authorised to give regulated investment advice - apparently worked with regulated IFAs in some circumstances but not in all cases, and that it would make direct introductions to Options on the basis that the client was acting on an execution only basis - had mostly clients that could not reasonably be classified as high net worth or as sophisticated investors - was receiving commission of around 8%
+was involved in promoting the Salinas Sea investment

+- became an introducer to Options in order to introduce clients to invest in Salinas Sea within their pensions while Options considered Salinas Sea an unregulated high risk and speculative alternative investment - was not authorised to give regulated investment advice - apparently worked with regulated IFAs in some circumstances but not in all cases, and that it would make direct introductions to Options on the basis that the client was acting on an execution only basis - had mostly clients that could not reasonably be classified as high net worth or as sophisticated investors - was receiving commission of around 8%

-In addition to these points Options would or should reasonably have known the investment was likely to be highly illiquid.
-It would or should have known the investment was likely to be difficult to value and that it might well be difficult to sell when the member wanted to take benefits from their pension.
+In addition to these points Options knew or should reasonably have known the investment was likely to be highly illiquid.
+It knew or should have known the investment was likely to be difficult to value and that it might well be difficult to sell when the member wanted to take benefits from their pension.

-Options would or should have known that it is unlikely that an ordinary retail investor client would choose to transfer their personal pension to a SIPP without advice.
-And Options would or should have known that it did not have a good understanding of the way Cape Verde4 Life operated and in particular how it found its clients.
+Options knew or should have known that it is unlikely that an ordinary retail investor client would choose to transfer their personal pension to a SIPP without advice.
+And Options knew or should have known that it did not have a good understanding of the way Cape Verde4 Life operated and in particular how it found its clients.
 For example on the introducer profile Cape Verde4 Life said it obtained its clients from a "UK Distributions Network" without any recorded explanation of what that meant in practice.
 And the sales process was described as "mainly pension review/non reg" again without any recorded explanation of what that meant.